 Deciding to evict someone is hardly easy.
 The eviction process is costly, and it can feel complicated for landlords who have never had to go through it before.
 While landlords should try to avoid eviction whenever possible, most will find that they have to start the process at least once while renting out properties.

-Even the most thorough rental background checks can let bad tenants slip through, and eviction is in your best interest if tenants won’t pay or cause significant damage to property.
+Even the most thorough rental background checks can let bad tenants slip through, and eviction is in your best interest if tenants won’t pay or cause significant damage to property versus normal wear and tear.
 Luckily, the eviction process is easier than it sounds.
 The rules are strict, but the formal process can be broken down into easily achievable steps.
 Below, we walk through how to evict someone and also offer an eviction checklist, so you can be prepared if issues ever arise.

 Step One: Know Your State’s Eviction Laws